Skip to main content

 image of aerial view of Ashwood Park (2023)

-Ashwood Park, located at 10875 NE 12th St., currently features a large grass area, hardscaped plazas, and a parking lot used jointly by the King County Regional Library, Kids Quest and park visitors.
+Ashwood Park, located at 10875 NE 12th St., currently features a large grass area, hardscaped plazas and a parking lot used jointly by the Bellevue Library, Kids Quest and park visitors.
 The 3.82-acre park includes the plaza south of the library, the Ashwood Plaza at the northeast corner of NE 10th Street and 110th Avenue NE, the buffer area north of the library parking and the large grass area.

 Due to the undeveloped state of Ashwood Park, community input, and significant downtown growth, the City Council directed a master plan update of Ashwood Park.